 16. Temperature Extremes

-Peace lilies dislike temperatures below 60°F (15°C) or above 85°F (29°C).
-Extreme temperatures can stress the plant causing green blooms.
+Peace lilies don’t like the temperature to be below 60°F (15°C) or above 85°F (29°C).
+Extreme temperatures will stress the plant and make the flowers turn green.

 Solution: